Giving Advice ESL Games, Activities and Worksheets

 ESL Advice Game - Speaking: Forming Sentences, Communicative Practice - Group Work - Upper-intermediate (B2) - 25 minutes

 In this amusing giving advice game, students try to give the best advice they can for a variety of problems.
-Students take it in turns to pick up a card, read out the problem on the card to the group, and ask 'What should I do?'
-The other students listen and then each give some advice in turn.
-The reader listens and awards the card to the person who they think has given the best advice.
+In groups, students take turns picking up a card, reading the problem on the card to the group and then asking, 'What should I do?'
+The other students listen, and then each give some advice in turn.
+The student with the card listens and awards the card to the person, who they think gave the best advice.
+The next student then picks up a card, and so on.
 The student with the most cards at the end of the game wins.
-When everyone has finished, students report back to the class on the best or worst piece of advice they received for each problem.
+Finally, students report back to the class on the best advice they received.

 What should I do?
 Preview